-- hold tail with ground attack, strike head with air attack;
+- hold the tail with a ground attack, strike the head with air attack;

-- hold tail with Air Cav assaults, strike head with Arclite bombings.
+- hold the tail with Air Cav assaults, strike the head with Arclite bombings.

 The VC countered the US Air Cav’s “frog leap” tactic with “grab the enemy by the belts” tactic.
 Colonel Hieu neutralized it with “hold tail with Air Cav assaults, strike head with Arclite bombings” tactic in which the VC troops are kept at a 3 km pole length.